AutoTrader

 Training two models per ticker lets each be optimized for what it's best at:

-• Regressor (XGBRegressor): Predicts magnitude (% expected move).
+• Magnitude Model: Predicts expected move size.
 Optimized on directional accuracy.
-Trained on the full dataset to capture the complete range of outcomes, including quiet days.
+Trained on the full dataset to capture the complete distribution of outcomes.

 Training Process

-• Priority queue: Models are queued by strategy (worst-performing first, new tickers first, etc.) so training time is spent where it has the most impact
+• Priority queue: Models queued by strategy (worst-performing first) so training time goes where it has the most impact

-• Data loading: Features and VWAP labels pulled from PostgreSQL/GCS
+• Data loading: Features and labels pulled from PostgreSQL with GCS fallback

-• Noise filtering: Bottom 20th percentile of movement days removed for classifier training
+• Noise filtering: Low-movement days removed for direction model training to focus on meaningful signals

-• Walk-forward validation: 5 expanding-window folds that respect temporal ordering (no future data leakage)
+• Walk-forward validation: Expanding-window folds that respect temporal ordering (no future data leakage)

-• Evaluation: AUC, directional accuracy, and separate bullish/bearish accuracy tracked per fold
+• Evaluation: Multiple accuracy metrics tracked per fold including directional accuracy

 Comprehensive training (all ~1,800 models) runs every Saturday and takes 2–4 hours.
 Incremental training (100–200 models) runs on weekdays in 20–60 minutes, focusing on new tickers and underperformers.